-- Sealing any cracks or crevices that could give mice access to your attic
+- Sealing any cracks or crevices that could give pests access to your attic

 - Regularly cleaning your attic space

-- Don’t store food in your attic, and make sure any storage containers are securely sealed
+- Not storing food in your attic, and make sure any storage containers are securely sealed

-- Trim trees and other foliage that mice could use to climb or jump on top of your roof
+- Trimming trees and other foliage that mice could use to climb or jump on top of your roof

 Contact Us Today

-For fast and efficient pest control services for mice in the attic, contact us at 1-800-433-9409 or schedule an appointment online today.
+If you are looking for a mouse exterminator in Washington D.C., Maryland, or Virginia, contact Senate Termite and Pest Control today.
+We offer fast and efficient pest control services for mice in the attic, so contact us at 1-800-433-9409 or schedule an appointment online today.